konker/konker.dev/packages/zenfig/README.md

 # Zenfig

-CLI tool for configuration and secrets management using AWS SSM, Jsonnet, and TypeBox.
+CLI tool for configuration and secrets management using AWS SSM and TypeBox.

 ## Prerequisites

 - Node.js 18+ (or a compatible runtime)
 - pnpm
-- jsonnet CLI on PATH
 - AWS credentials and region configuration for the default `aws-ssm` provider

 ## Setup